manutala30/Escuela-Deportiva-EMD-Talavera-/README.md

-👋 Welcome to the repository of Manuel Amador Bueno, a boy from Talavera la Real (Badajoz). 👋 👨🏻‍💻 Here are all his projects that he has done. 👨🏻‍💻
+👋 Welcome to the repository of Escuela Deportiva de la Escuela Municipal de Deportes de Talavera la Real👋

+👨🏻‍💻
+    For the project to work, you must first open the file located in src/Installation.php Enjoy the project.
+    Made June 2021
+👨🏻‍💻